Mission

 Following a successful capital campaign, the 28,000-square-foot theatre was renovated in February 2003 and re-named the Maltz Jupiter Theatre in recognition of major benefactors Milton and Tamar Maltz.
 On February 29, 2004, the Theatre opened as a 554-seat, state-of-the-art regional theater.
 A leap year, the Theatre’s opening date was dubbed a ‘once in a lifetime’ opportunity to support theater.

-In August 2005, Andrew Kato joined the Theatre’s staff as producing director, becoming the Theatre’s artistic director the following year.
-Two years later, in August 2007, the Theatre built world-class facilities in support of its Goldner Conservatory of Performing Arts, designed to serve hundreds of students in after-school, weekend and summer programs.
-The Conservatory and its rooms are named in honor of its major benefactors: Paul and Sandra Goldner (who donated an unprecedented gift of $1 million in 2012), The Peggy and Rick Katz Rehearsal Studio, the Dr. Herb and Myra Hoffstein Acting Studio and the Dr. Bernard and Phyllis Eisenstein Voice Studio.
+In August 2005, Andrew Kato joined the Theatre’s staff as Producing Director, becoming the Theatre’s Artistic Director the following year.
+Two years later, in August 2007, the Theatre built world-class facilities in support of its Goldner Conservatory, designed to serve hundreds of students in after-school, weekend, and summer programs.

 Through the Emerging Artist Series, the Theatre created its first Youth Artists Chair summer mentorship program in September 2011, an annual tradition in which high school students direct and create every aspect of a show.
 Through the program, the Theatre has produced Rhinoceros, The Glass Menagerie, The Crucible, Hamlet, The Laramie Project and The Good Times are Killing Me.